 Substance Abuse Studies Certificate Program (SASCP)

-Each course contains content on the 12 core functions and 12 core competencies of substance abuse counseling, and information on ethics, HIV/AIDs and other communicable diseases.
-MSW students must complete their concentration field placement in a substance abuse treatment setting under the supervision of a Certified Clinical Supervisor (CCS).
+Courses contains content on the 12 core functions of substance abuse counseling,12 core competencies of substance abuse counseling, ethics, and HIV/AIDs and other communicable diseases.
+MSW students must complete their concentration year field placement in a substance abuse treatment setting under the supervision of a Certified Clinical Supervisor (CCS).
 Courses are taught in the evening during the spring, summer and fall semesters.

 SOCW 520 – Addictions - Overview of complex issues related to addictions, including drug, alcohol, gambling, and eating addictions; examines addiction within the context of developmental life stages and culture Taught on Cullowhee Campus both Fall and Spring Semesters

-SOCW 522 - Methods of Substance Abuse Treatment - Methods course that teaches knowledge and skills needed to work effectively in a variety of clinical settings specific to substance abuse PREQ SOCW 520 Taught in Asheville in Fall Semester
+SOCW 522 - Methods of Substance Abuse Treatment - Methods course that teaches knowledge and skills needed to work effectively in a variety of clinical settings specific to substance abuse PREQ SOCW 520 Taught at Biltmore Park Campus in Asheville in Fall Semester

 SOCW 524 - Cultural Competence in Substance Abuse Practice - Overview of unique problems and needs related to substance abuse treatment among diverse populations; application of culturally sensitive intervention strategies PREQ SOCW 520 Taught on Cullowhee Campus in Summer Semester

-SOCW 525 - Science of Addiction - Biological basis of addiction; physiological and psychological effects of substance abuse PREQ SOCW 520 Taught in Asheville in Spring Semester
+SOCW 525 - Science of Addiction - Biological basis of addiction; physiological and psychological effects of substance abuse PREQ SOCW 520 Taught at Biltmore Park Campus in Asheville in Spring Semester

-MSW students register for courses during their degree program.
+MSW students register for courses through their degree program.

-Practitioners register for courses through the School of Social Work's Continuing Education Program.
+Practitioners (non-students) register for courses through the School of Social Work's Continuing Education Program.
 Each class offers 45 contact hours of continuing education credit.
-Completion of coursework in this certificate program does not waive other state board requirements for the LCAS credential.
+Completion of coursework in the Substance Abuse Certificate Program does not waive other state board requirements for the LCAS credential.

 Students interested in the SASCP must first submit an application of interest and a $25.00 administration fee